Note: These materials are not from HUD or FHA and were not approved by HUD or a government agency.”

 Q. Would a home that is in a “living trust” be eligible for a reverse mortgage?

 A. Yes.
 In most cases a homeowner who has put his or her home in a living trust can usually take out a reserve mortgage.
 A review of the trust documents would be made by the title company and the reverse mortgage lender to determine if anything in the living trust would be unacceptable.

 Q. What are the main differences between a FHA-Insured HECM reverse mortgage and a proprietary product?

-A. In general, the HECM product may offer a higher loan amount for a lower valued home (for example, under $500,000) depending upon the loan amount caps in specific counties/MSA, the amount of equity in the home, and age of youngest borrower or eligible non-borrowing spouse.
+A. In general, the HECM product is for a lower valued home (for example, under $500,000) loan amount.
+The Hecm product depends upon the loan amount caps in specific counties/MSA, the amount of equity in the home, and age of youngest borrower or eligible non-borrowing spouse.
 For a higher valued home with significant equity, a senior may be likely to qualify for a larger cash payout thru a proprietary non-FHA Insured reverse mortgage.
 These proprietary plans are not currently available in all states.